Skip to main content

 • Utilize spam blocking or filtering tools to block unsolicited emails or messages.
 While spam can sometimes just be commercial junk mail, spam messages can sometimes contain viruses or worms.

 • Avoid clicking on pop-up ads.
-Pop-up ads can install a spyware download or adware on your computer, putting your personal information at risk.
+Pop-up ads can install spyware or adware on your computer, putting your personal information at risk.

 • Secure your browser.
 Many labor under the dangerous misconception that only Internet Explorer is a problem.
 It's not the browser you need to be concerned about.
 Nor is it a matter of simply avoiding certain 'types' of sites.
 Known, legitimate websites are frequently being compromised and implanted with malicious JavaScript that foists malware onto visitors' computers.
-To ensure optimum browsing safety, the best tip is to disable JavaScript for all but the most essential of sites -- such as your banking or regular ecommerce sites.
+To ensure optimum browsing safety, disable JavaScript for all but the most essential sites -- such as your banking or regular e-commerce sites.
 Not only will you enjoy safer browsing, you'll be able to eliminate unwanted pop-ups as well.

 • Don't fall victim to virus hoaxes.
 Dire-sounding email spreading fear, uncertainty and doubt about non-existent threats serve only to spread needless alarm and may even cause you to delete perfectly legitimate files in response.